-William (“Bill”) A. Mullins is a Partner and Transportation Practice Group leader at Baker & Miller PLLC where his practice concentrates on all aspects of the transportation industry, including legal analysis in railroad rate and service issues, rail restructuring transactions (mergers, line sales, line constructions, and line abandonments), the creation and formation of shortline railroads; federal preemption and the interplay between federal and state laws; motor carrier licensing, pooling, and merger agreements, as well as safety compliance; intercity passenger bus company matters; and rates and services of pipelines not regulated by the Federal Energy Regulatory Commission.
-He represents clients in proceedings before the Surface Transportation Board (“STB”), the Department of Transportation (“DOT”) and its sub-agencies, such as the Federal Railroad Administration (“FRA”), the Department of Justice (“DOJ”), various U.S. appellate and district courts, and provides strategic and government affairs advice with respect to dealing with federal regulation and the United States Congress.
+William (“Bill”) A. Mullins is a former Chief of Staff at the Interstate Commerce Commission (“ICC”), now the Surface Transportation Board (“STB”).
+He is currently a Partner and Transportation Practice Group leader at Baker & Miller PLLC where his practice concentrates on all aspects of the transportation industry, including legal analysis in railroad rate and service issues, rail restructuring transactions (mergers, line sales, line constructions, and line abandonments), the creation and formation of shortline railroads; federal preemption and the interplay between federal and state laws; motor carrier licensing, pooling, and merger agreements, as well as safety compliance; intercity passenger railroads and the development of high speed rail systems; and rates and services of pipelines not regulated by the Federal Energy Regulatory Commission.
+He represents clients in proceedings before the STB, the Department of Transportation (“DOT”) and its sub-agencies, such as the Federal Railroad Administration (“FRA”), the Department of Justice (“DOJ”), various U.S. appellate and district courts, and provides strategic and government affairs advice with respect to dealing with federal regulation and the United States Congress.

 Colorado born (1961) and raised, Mr. Mullins was educated at the University of Colorado where he had the honor of joining Phi Beta Kappa his junior year and later graduated in 1984 with a Bachelor of Arts in General Studies Summa Cum Laude and a B.A. in Political Science Magna Cum Laude.
 He received his Juris Doctor from the University Of Colorado School Of Law in 1987.